 Our audit questions How effectively has the SFRS responded to the recommendations of our May 2015 report?
 Has the SFRS continued to make good progress with integrating and transforming the service?
 How effectively is the SFRS responding to the Scottish Government's Scottish Fire and Rescue Framework and does the Framework adequately reflect the future challenges for the service?
 How effectively is the SFRS delivering its integrated and transformed arrangements at a local level?
-Our As part of the fieldw ork for our audit, we c arried out the following: methodology As part of the fieldwork for our audit, we carried out the following: Reviewed relevant documents from the SFRS, Scottish Government and HMFSI.
-Worked with HMFSI to review progress with integration and transformation. • Carried out a range of interviews, focus groups and meeting observations. • We interviewed: • senior staff in the SFRS and the Scottish Government a selection of SFRS board members trades unions representatives councillors and senior staff from five sample councils: Fife, Highland, North Lanarkshire, Perth and Kinross, West Dunbartonshire representatives from partner agencies including Police Scotland and the Scottish Ambulance Service. - • We held focus groups with: uniform staff from four whole-time stations uniform staff from four RDS stations non-uniform support staff at one whole-time station.
-We observed meetings of the SFRS board and its committees.
-We analysed data on: performance, using data from the SFRS uata Un. • finances, using data on the SFRS's budget, costs and savings to date the cost pressures on the SFRS's budget and spending levels to 2026/27, based on the following assumptions: an annual two per cent rise in staff costs 0 on applied to non-staff costs deficit in savings carried forward into conclusion
+Our methodology arried out the following: methodology Reviewed relevant documents from the SFRS, Scottish Government and H IMFSI.
+Worked with HMF SI to review progress with integration and transformation ٦.
+Carried out a range of interviews, focus g groups and meeting observations. • We interviewed: senior staff in the SFRS and the Scottish Government a selection of SFRS board members trades unions representatives councillors and senior staff from five sample councils: Fife, Highland, North Lanarkshire, Perth and Kinross, West Dunbartonshire representatives from partner agencies including Police Scotland and the Scottish Ambulance Service. - • We held focus groups with: uniform staff from four whole-time stations uniform staff from four RDS stations • non-uniform supp port staff at one whole-time station ٦. - • We observed meetings of the SFRS board and its committees. • We analysed performance, using data from the SFRS data on: finances, using data on the SFRS's budget, costs and savings to date the cost pressures on the SFRS's budget and spending levels to 2026/27, based on the following assumptions: an annual two per cent rise in staff costs - on applied to non-staff costs no surplus or o deficit in savings carried forward into the following year.